tomdaniels/generator-td-node-api-server/README.md

 All you need to do is create a directory based on your project name, and let the generator do the rest!

+Eslint is setup out of the box, using these [shareable rules](https://github.com/tomdaniels/td-eslint-config)

 ```bash
 mkdir node-server && cd node-server
 npx -p yo -p generator-td-node-api-server -c 'yo td-node-api-server'